My Secret on How to Make Foundation Last All Day

 My Secret to Make Foundation Last All Day

 So after all of this experimentation, I have finally found what works for me.
 In saying this, I can’t guarantee that this is the answer for everyone.
 Yet, I bet if you’re willing to try out some changes, some of these concepts will help you too.
+If you are looking for some other tips and tricks make sure to check out this article also.

 1– In the mornings, I don’t use a cleanser.
 I wash my face with water, because for me, two times of daily cleansing is too hard on my skin.